 The Naples Train Station (Naples Garibaldi)

-Never one to look lost or wander aimlessly in a foreign train station, I had done a bit of online research and found my way underground (down the stairs from the main floor) to the local Circumvesuviana ticket windows (look for blue signs that say Biglietteria which is the ticket office).
+Never one to look lost or wander aimlessly in a foreign train station, I had done a bit of online research and found my way underground (down the stairs from the main floor of Trenitalia and high speed trains) to the local Circumvesuviana ticket windows (look for blue signs that say Biglietteria which is the ticket office).
 Quickly, I learned what I called the “Italian way”.
 The “Italian way” involves me picking one of three lines (always the wrong line), waiting until it was my turn and then the man behind the window puts up the “closed” sign as I approach.
 I, and the others, shifted to the other lines because this is apparently how it works, of course I was grumbling about “inefficiencies of the lines”, “poor customer service”, “fairness”, etc. I was not happy nor was I really surprised as I was learning about daily life in Italy.